modenaxe/awesome-biomechanics/README.md

 Sections that do not look nice are work in progress - might include errors and incorrect descriptions.

-## TO ADD/CHECK :question:
+## TO ADD/CHECK
-* add Table of Contents
+* add Table of Contents (see https://ecotrust-canada.github.io/markdown-toc/)
 * Check AnyBody resource websites
 * More resources from SimTK?
 * Database of simulations?
 (Few studies shared simulations, no raw data)